openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 65: Energy reports – on change

 defines minimal change to be reported
-This parameter defines minimal change (from the last reported) in measured energy that results in sending new report.
+<p&gtThis parameter defines minimal change (from the last reported) in measured energy that results in sending new report.</p&gt <p&gtParameter size: 2B</p&gt <p&gtDefault value: 10 (0.1kWh)</p&gt <p&gtAvailable values:</p&gt <p&gt0 – reporting on change disabled</p&gt <p&gt1-500 (0.01-5kWh, 0.01kWh step) – minimal change</p&gt

-Parameter size: 2B

-Default value: 10 (0.1kWh)

-Available values:

-0 – reporting on change disabled

-1-500 (0.01-5kWh, 0.01kWh step) – minimal change
 Values in the range 0 to 500 may be set.

 The manufacturer defined default value is ```10```.